ymutua/Pastoralist_population/README.md

-# Estimating pastoralist and agro-pastoralist populations across Africa using geospatial data
+# Estimating pastoralist and agro-pastoralist populations across Africa using geospatial data.

 ## Overview

-We identify pastoral zones by combining aridity, livestock production systems, livestock density, and population constraints.
-We separate agro-pastoral (mixed farming) from pastoral (livestock-only) areas and estimate populations in each zone using WorldPop and GPW v4 datasets.
+This project identifies pastoral zones by combining aridity, livestock production systems, livestock density, and population constraints.
+It separates agro-pastoral (mixed farming) from pastoral (livestock-only) areas and estimates populations in each zone using WorldPop and GPW v4 datasets.

 ## Workflow